Loading...

 So neon has a density of about 0.

-9 grammes per decimeter cubed.
+9 grams per decimeter cubes.

 If air has a density of 1.

-So pause now as you do so, and then press play when you're ready for the answer.
+So pause now as you do so and then press play when you're ready for the answer.

-Well, the answer is A, and that's because neon has a lower density than air.
+Well the answer is A, and that's because neon has a lower density than air.

 So substances that have a lower density are pushed upwards by the substances that have a higher density.

-So one of the most important properties of the group 0 elements is that because they are inert, because they are unreactive, that means that they do not react.
+So one of the most important properties of the Group 0 elements is that because they are inert, because they are unreactive, that means that they do not react.

-And so they are non-flammable, and we can use them in environments where we want to avoid substances being caught on fire.
+And so they are non flammable and we can use them in environments where we want to avoid substances being caught on fire.

-So you may know that oxygen makes up about 20% of the atmosphere that's required for combustion for burning.
+So you may know that oxygen makes up about 20% of the atmosphere that's required for combustion, for burning.

 So we use argon in environments where we are heating things up to very high temperatures that would cause them to react with oxygen and start burning.

-And so we flood that environment with argon, an unreactive gas, it's very high abundance in the Earth's atmosphere.
+And so we flood that environment with argon and unreactive gas.

-And so it avoids any kind of burning or combustion, which we wouldn't want to take place, and we wouldn't want that to happen when we were welding.
+And we want that to happen when we were welding.

 So we use argon as a shield gas.